d-housekeeper/ptd-hook-orig/README.md

 ## Generating login responses

-nix-shell also setup tools for generating login responses.
+nix-shell also setup tools for generating login responses, which will allow you to run the app without responses captured by yourself.
 Running `./prepare-response-generator.sh` sets up decoded MD files and configuration file needed for running the tool.
 Replace `/path/to/md/` with actual path to MD directory on your machine.